Updated on: 10/12/2021

 Invisible tire defects can cause injuries and deaths

 Tire failures can be catastrophic.
-Tires that blow out at highway speeds have caused cars to swerve off the road, lurch into barriers, and roll over.
-Roughly 500 people are killed in vehicle accidents caused by tires that fail each year, and 19,000 are injured yearly.
+Tires that blow out at highway speeds have caused cars to swerve off the road, lurch into barriers, and rollover.
+Roughly 500 people are killed in auto accidents caused by tires that fail each year, and 19,000 are injured yearly.
 Since police aren’t trained to look for defects when examining the scene of an accident, it’s difficult to tell exactly how many of the roughly 33,000 tire-related accidents that occur each year are caused by tires that should have been recalled.
-Improperly maintained, under or over-inflated, or worn out tires can also cause accidents.
+Improperly maintained, under or over-inflated, or worn-out tires can also cause accidents.

 The problem with defective tires is that it’s often impossible to spot an issue before an accident occurs.
 Drivers can inspect their tires for wear and holes, but defects are often hidden inside the tire, where even professionals can’t catch them until it’s too late.
 Defective tires can fail catastrophically due to bad design, improper quality control and manufacturing, exposure to contaminants or exposure to extreme heat or cold.
 The rubber in tires will break down over time whether or not those tires are in use, so consumers who buy tires that have been sitting in a warehouse for years may be purchasing an unsafe product.

 Who is responsible for getting defective tires off the road?